jerrytigerxu/NBA-Team-Chemistry/README.md

+# NBA Team Chemistry (Data and Visual Analytics Team Project - Team 172)
+- Members: Alex Morton, Jere Xu, Armando Di Cicco, Nicolas Archambault, Luis Dominguez, Vinay Easwaran

+## Overview

-This package contains a DOC folder with our team's, Team 172's, project final report and project poster highlighting our extensive reseach, analysis and development on innovating team chemistry metrics and its corresponding visualization.
+- This package contains a DOC folder with our team's, Team 172's, project final report and project poster highlighting our extensive reseach, analysis and development on innovating team chemistry metrics and its corresponding visualization.

-Contents of the CODE folder:
+## Contents of the CODE folder:

 Data_Cleaning_&_EDA.ipynb: python notebook for our data scraping and cleanup of the dataset Classification_Models.ipynb: python notebook for preprocessing and ML experimentation and results.
 NBA_Connections-main.zip: Package with code that executes our final D3 v4 visualization.

-tr
-INSTALLATION
+## INSTALLATION

 - Navigate to the CODE/ folder
 - Unzip the NBA_Connections-main.zip

-EXECUTION
+## EXECUTION

 - Navigate to the CODE/NBA_Connections-main/Vizualization/ folder
 - VSCode --> Install Live Server (extension) --> Open 'dva_visualization.html' --> Go Live (bottom right corner) using Chrome